NikolasMelui/telegramm_chatbot_reminder/README.md

 ```
 npm install
 ```
-1: You need to have a simple chat bot in telegramm messenger,
+1. You need to have a simple chat bot in telegramm messenger
-2: Put in into index.js file (you can find where ;D)
+2. Put in into index.js file (you can find where ;D)
-3: Run in terminal
+3. Run in terminal
 ```
 node index.js
 ```